Homestuck126/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 2. Rinkeby Blockchain Node URL : In order to get the On-Chain proof, we need to access the node of blockchain.
 We use Rinkeby blockchain for our testing environment.
 The Rinkeby blockchain node URL can obtain via Infura.
 Please check the [Infura tutorial](./infura_en.md) to get the Rinkey Node URL.

-After obtaining the private key and Rinkeby Node URL, then you will be ready to modify the configuration file [sample.properties](../src/main/resources/sample.properties).
-Please check the file and follow the instructions in file or below.
+After obtaining the private key and Rinkeby Node URL, you will be ready to modify the configuration file [sample.properties](../src/main/resources/sample.properties).
+Please check the file and follow the instructions in the file or below.

 ```Java
 /**